Verify that your model is compatible with range analysis.

 From the Simulink Analysis menu, select Fixed-Point Tool.

-In the Fixed-Point Tool Model Hierarchy pane, select the system or subsystem of interest.
+In the Fixed-Point Tool, under System under design, select the system or subsystem of interest.

 Run each task in the Fixed-Point Advisor.
 For more information, see Preparation for Fixed-Point Conversion.